tammytdo/Sp2018-Accelerated/notes_for_class/source/session10.rst

 Feel free to combine the last 2 assignments (OO mailroom & functional mailroom) and submit just one PR.
 If your single submission includes both OO-redesigned mailroom and required functional features, we'll mark both assignments as complete for such a submission.

+Also feel free to build on the solution to the previous mailroom assignment that's posted at https://github.com/UWPCE-PythonCert-ClassRepos/Sp2018-Accelerated/blob/master/solutions/Lesson06/mailroom2.py .

 Issues that came up during the week.
 ====================================